Alcohol in Residential Spaces

-- Possessing, consuming or distributing alcoholic beverage by student under the age of 21 years.
+- Possessing, consuming or distributing alcoholic beverages by student under the age of 21 years.

-- Furnishing any alcoholic beverages to any person under 21 years of age.
+- Furnishing or selling any alcohol beverages to any person under 21 years of age.

 - Possessing or consuming alcohol in any public area outside the residence halls.